 On the first trip, although she experienced some problems, she did seem happy with the final results.
 The problem is that hospitals ask for the medical history of patients before they proceed with the treatment.
 In these forms, the patient discloses their allergies (food and medication).
 So, her penicillin allergic reaction could have been avoided.

 She also said that she had stitches inside her mouth.
-It is possible that she had a crown lengthening procedure, where the removal of gum tissues exposes more of the teeth surface.
+It is possible that she had a crown lengthening procedure, where the removal of gum tissues exposes more of the tooth surface.
 As a result, the crown stays in place better.
 So, that would be understandable.
 Pain and ulcers are also side effects of this procedure.

 Problems With The Second Treatment Trip